falabrasil/ufpalign/simulation/README.md

 | htk   | https://htk.eng.cam.ac.uk/                                        |
 | kaldi | https://github.com/kaldi-asr/kaldi                                |

+Most of the requirements are solved if you use the docker image under `docker/simulation` dir.
+The following is a manual set up just in case you like to suffer.
+HTK has been a pain in Ubuntu 20 for me.
+MFA is easier now since everything is being hosted under `conda-forge` repo, including all Kaldi dependencies.

 ### Data: Male Female (mf) Dataset

 :warning: Install DVC with Google Drive support via `pip install dvc[gdrive]`.